 So, what does Google’s study mean for the future of video ads?
 It means that the old fallacy of shorter is better is not necessarily true.
 While short adverts may still hold a purpose, long ads can be just as – if not more – effective than long ads.
 This means we can expect longer ads to be more prevalent online, especially on Youtube.
 It also suggests that online users may hold more of an attention span than previously assumed.

 One more consideration is whether the content of the advert Google tested impacted the results.
 If the experiment were to be repeated with different content, would the results be different?
-For example if online influencers were used as opposed to unknown presenters it may have a significant impact of it’s success
+For example, if online influencers were used as opposed to unknown presenters it may have a significant impact on its success

 What’s best for you?